 - Administrative reporting

-With administrative reporting pulling up the rear, it’s easier for the project team to steer clear of overcommitting time and budget towards it.
+With administrative reporting pulling up the rear with this hypothetical ranking, it’ll be easier for the project team to steer clear of overcommitting time and budget towards it.

 Running a project well and having a successful project are two different things.
-Beyond things like timeline, budget, and features, we need to identify measurable indicators of success.
+Beyond stats like timeline, budget, and features, we need to identify measurable indicators of success.
 These can include metrics like:

 - Adoption rate or user counts

 - Knowledge transfer (test scores, completion rates)

 You know your organization, people, and past efforts best: What hidden factors could impact meeting those measurable goals?
 Is the target team reluctant to add another system to their process?
 Do any stakeholders have competing opinions?
 Thinking through the how and why behind potential problems helps mitigate them.

 Who could be negatively impacted when this is released?

 We’ve progressed beyond the move-fast-break-things phase of startup technology, which adds an ethical pause here.
 Are there any Waze-esque side effects so far?
 It’s easier to mitigate potential problems before the toothpaste is out of the tube.